digitaldonkey/ethereum-php/tests/TestEthClient/test_contracts/CallingContractsFromTheBrowser.md

-# Calling contracts fromm the Browser Console
+# Calling contracts from the Browser Console

 You can call contracts in the Broser console using Web3JS.